michael105/minilib/doc/minilib.md

               out there are countless.

-              ;) It's sometimes smarter to stay special, although in this case this means the opposite.
+              ;) It's sometimes smarter to stay special, albite in this case this means the opposite.
               /misc

               The memory layout looks like this: